Section 24(1) – Remedies

 Where the applicable legislation does not preclude it, section 24(1) is available in appropriate cases to override the general rule that in criminal cases the Crown neither pays nor receives costs unless the case is governed by statute or there exist exceptional circumstances.
 A provincial offences court can grant legal costs against the Crown for conduct in a criminal or regulatory prosecution that constitutes, at a minimum, “a marked and unacceptable departure from the reasonable standards expected of the prosecution” in violation of the Charter (Dunedin, supra, at paragraph 87).
 An award of costs against the Crown in criminal and regulatory matters for violating an individual’s Charter rights is appropriate when the Crown’s conduct threatens trial fairness but may not warrant a stay of proceedings (Dunedin, supra, at paragraphs 80-89).

 It is open to a court under section 24(1) to fix a rate of remuneration for state-funded counsel where a Charter right is at stake (Ontario v.
-Criminal Lawyers’ Association of Ontario, 2013 SCC 43, 3 S.C.R.
+Criminal Lawyers’ Association of Ontario, 3 S.C.R.
 3 at paragraph 67).

 The issue of damages awarded during criminal trials is more complicated.
 As issuing declaratory relief and awarding damages do not traditionally fall within the power of criminal courts, and as such courts are not typically staffed to make the determinations necessary to award such remedies, the superior courts’ use of their inherent section 24(1) power to consider damage remedies for Charter violations in the context of criminal proceedings is heavily disfavoured (Mills, supra, at page 894).

 Habeas corpus under section 24(1) is not normally available to remedy denial of bail, as review of bail is normally conducted through statutory procedures that require the submission of evidence relating to the circumstances surrounding the bail decision, which is not normally presented to the court in a habeas petition (R. v.
 Pearson, 3 S.C.R.
 665 at pages 680-681).
 An exception to this rule exists when a petitioner couples his or her request for habeas corpus relief under section 24(1) with a claim under section 52 that the law giving rise to the bail decision should be invalidated.
-As a judicial decision in such a context only requires consideration of the challenged law and not evidence pertaining to the petitioner’s particular circumstances, a court can adjudicate it through a habeas petition (at pages 681-682).
-If the claim is successful, the court can order a new bail hearing (at pages.
+As a judicial decision in such a context only requires consideration of the challenged law and not evidence pertaining to the petitioner’s particular circumstances, a court can adjudicate it through a habeas petition (R. v.
+Pearson, supra, at pages 681-682).
+If the claim is successful, the court can order a new bail hearing (R. v.
+Pearson, supra, at pages.
 679, 681-682).

 Section 24(1) generally should not be used to reduce a sentence in order to remedy the violation of a convicted person’s rights, as any such alleged violations can be considered in the judge’s exercise of discretion in sentencing without relying on section 24(1), provided that they bear the necessary connection to the sentencing exercise (R. v.
-Nasogaluak, 2010 SCC 6 at paragraphs 48-49 and 63-64).
+Nasogaluak, 1 S.C.R.
+206 at paragraphs 48-49 and 63-64).
 Resort to a section 24(1) remedy might be possible if “sentence reduction outside statutory limits” would be

 - Date modified: